 Tim Copeland, Sam Minnée and Sigurd Magnusson founded SilverStripe Ltd in 2000 in Wellington, New Zealand.
 In 2006 SilverStripe decided to release the CMS under the open source BSD license.
 The decision to do so was based on the idea that open source simply produces better software through the support and input of the community.

 Code, content and design are separated from each other within the CMS, which makes teamwork more productive.
-Along with the CMS, clients can also use the site monitoring tool Dawn, which was developed by SilverStripe Ltd, in order to monitor site performance.
+Along with the CMS, clients can also use SilverStripe Platform to manage and support their application in the cloud.
+SilverStripe Platform is designed for organisations who treat websites and web applications as strategic to their business, and for the development teams who serve them.
 This is especially important for companies in which website downtime would result in major revenue loss.

-SilverStripe Ltd offers highly customised web solutions based on the SilverStripe CMS and framework, with customers including local clients like Air New Zealand, AA, Metlink and a number of regional, district and city councils.
+SilverStripe Ltd offers highly customised web solutions based on the SilverStripe CMS and framework, with customers including local clients like Westpac, Meridian, AA, and Skinny Mobile plus a number of government agencies and local councils.
 SilverStripe has also gained traction overseas and was the platform of choice to run the US Democratic National Convention website that supported Barack Obama’s 2008 presidential campaign.

-Today, SilverStripe has about 40 staff in its Wellington, Auckland and Melbourne offices, as well as partners throughout the world.
+Today, SilverStripe has about 60 staff in its Wellington, Auckland, Melbourne and London offices, as well as partners throughout the world.

 Brand usage for Open Source products